ARPA Funds Report

 Umpqua Community College has American Rescue Plan Act (ARPA) funds available and you have been specifically identified as eligible based on your program of study.
 This application is for students who are experiencing a financial need and have been impacted by the COVID-19 pandemic.
 These funds can be used at your discretion for any expenses you may have, such as food, housing, course materials, technology, health care, and child-care expenses.
 If you are experiencing a financial need, we encourage you to complete this application for assistance.
 A maximum of $300.00 will be distributed to eligible students on a first-come, first-serve basis.

 If you have an outstanding UCC balance and would like the funds applied directly toward it, please complete the Authorization Form.
 Funds will only be applied to any outstanding balance with the completion of this form.
-Submit completed forms to This email address is being protected from spambots.
-You need JavaScript enabled to view it. using your UCC student email.
+Submit completed forms to [email protected] using your UCC student email.

 These funds were made available by the US Government and are being distributed in accordance with their restrictions and guidelines.

 We understand that this pandemic has created a number of unique needs for our students.
-If you are experiencing hardships at this time – monetary or otherwise – please do not hesitate to reach out to us via This email address is being protected from spambots.
-You need JavaScript enabled to view it., and we will do all that we can to support you with the resources you need to continue your academic journey and ultimately reach your goals.
+If you are experiencing hardships at this time – monetary or otherwise – please do not hesitate to reach out to us via [email protected], and we will do all that we can to support you with the resources you need to continue your academic journey and ultimately reach your goals.

 Stay safe and continue your journey.